estajim/Intelligent-Pavement-Distress-Detection/README.md

 4. in test2.py, you need to make a collection of distresses and assign it to the objects

 5. read_ddf_dff.py has good stuff.
 I tried extracting the info from ddf files but the distress coordinates they have is the projected centerline coords of where the box distresses are (not their centeroids)!
 So Useless.
-I'll go back to exported kmls and try to find a coorelation between long lats of each frame and point inside them. (test2.py and create_annotations2.py)
+Update on 5: work on test3.py where the KML and DFF files are merged.
+The goal is to find the correct image name on the merged dataframe.
+Currently, mergying mechanism is for some reason wrong. duplicates are creadted for each distress coordinate list. you can check this by opening the data_merged_before array.
+Work on this!

 To build to AI model, I am following the link:https://machinelearningmastery.com/how-to-train-an-object-detection-model-with-keras/ with the example dataset in https://github.com/experiencor/kangaroo/tree/master/annots